algbio/MFD-ILP/MFD with Cycles/README.md

   - os
   - networkx

- CPLEX Python API or Gurobi Python API (both version of the codes are available) Jupyter Notebook
+ CPLEX Python API or Gurobi Python API (both versions of the codes are available) Jupyter Notebook

  ## 1.2 Inputs
- For each solver, examples of the inputs are available in `Example` folder.
+ For each solver, examples of the inputs are available in the `Example` folder.

  ## 1.3 Different Formulations
-There are three different solvers available: the "FDPC" files corresponds to the formulation where the elements are limited to paths or cycles; the "FDT" files corresponds to the original formulations adjusted to obtain only trails and the "FDW" files corresponds to the formulations that admit only walks.
+There are three different solvers available: the "FDPC" files correspond to the formulation where the elements are limited to paths or cycles; the "FDT" files correspond to the original formulations adjusted to obtain only trails, and the "FDW" files correspond to the formulations that admit only walks.

  ## 1.4 Running the solvers
- For each solvers, in order to run each formulation, open the respective notebook and change the variable $path$ in the last cell to the folder where all the input files are.
+ For each solver, to run each formulation, open the respective notebook and change the variable $path$ in the last cell to the folder where all the input files are.

-As reminder, all the input files are in [Catfish](https://github.com/Kingsford-Group/catfishtest) format.
-See folder `Example` for sample of inputs.
+As a reminder, all the input files are in [Catfish](https://github.com/Kingsford-Group/catfishtest) format.
+See folder `Example` for a sample of inputs.

  ## 1.5 Outputs
- Each solver outputs two files: the first file called `results_[CPLEX or Gurobi].txt` contains  the optimal number of $k$ flow paths and the runtime required to solve such instance, each instance is displayed in a single line; the second file called `results_[CPLEX or Gurobi]-details.txt` contains in each line the corresponding value of $w_k$ and the $k$ flow path associated with that solution, different instances are separated by "------------".
+ Each solver outputs two files: the first file called `results_[CPLEX or Gurobi].txt` contains the optimal number of $k$ flow paths and the runtime required to solve such instance; each instance is displayed in a single line; the second file called `results_[CPLEX or Gurobi]-details.txt` contains in each line the corresponding value of $w_k$ and the $k$ flow path associated with that solution, different instances are separated by "------------".

 # 2. Stand-alone solver for standard MFD